Published Tuesday 8 October 2019 at 11:12

-As part of the Council’s activity around World Suicide Prevention Day (Tuesday, September 10) we are signposting to various partners, services and areas of support using our Digital Advertising Screen outside Blackburn Town Hall.
+As part of the Council’s recent activity around suicide prevention, including this week’s World Mental Health Day (Thursday, October 10), we are signposting to various partners, services and areas of support.

 We have gathered information and contact details on all of these services below:

 Coalition of like-minded partners are working together to help rid the UK of suicide by initially raising awareness of a free online suicide prevention training programme.

 Working with women and men over 16 in Lancashire to improve their mental health and wellbeing.